OfficeDev/teams-toolkit/templates/csharp/copilot-plugin-from-scratch/GettingStarted.md

 > **Prerequisites**
 >
-> To run the AI Chat Bot template in your local dev machine, you will need:
+> To run the copilot plugin app template in your local dev machine, you will need:
 >
 > - [Node.js](https://nodejs.org/), supported versions: 16, 18
 > - A [Microsoft 365 account for development](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts)